Chilean Escapade: Santiago’s Buzz & Valparaiso’s Coast

 Latina Travel Blooger Tip: If you don’t already have one make sure to start a travel list.
 It’s the perfect way to guide you on your next holiday/vacation but it can double up as a vision board of where you want to go.

-Come to Chile for the Andes, its rich culture, for visiting a country with a dark history under Pinochet, for its wine.
-Especially since wine here is cheaper than beer and as I learned from the wine seller, no Chilean wine is a bad wine.
+I came to Chile for the Andes, its rich culture, and a deeper understanding of a country with a dark past under Pinochet.
+And, of course, for the wine.
+Wine is cheaper than beer here and something I wouldn’t have learned without traveling.
+As the wine seller put it, there’s no bad Chilean wine and I certainly learned this during my time here.

 Where To Visit In Chile